 My first idea for how to automate the process was to create a Google Chrome extension.
 To try and figure out if this was possible I loaded up my timetable.

 Here I noticed that the URL didn't have any information about the timetable.
 My next thought is that my student number must be stored in a cookie.
 So I opened up the Developer Tools to inspect the request.
 To my surprise it was a POST request... with the student number as part of the form data.

 But surely it would be just be using that to validate that I was the user I said I was, right?
 I loaded up my favourite HTTP utility, DHC, and created a basic request to load my own timetable.

 It worked!
-Just to double check I messages one of my friends explaining the situation and asking him for his student number.
+Just to double check I messaged one of my friends explaining the situation and asking him for his student number.
 He sent me the number and, again, it worked!
 My first thought was that I was happy that I'd found a way that I might be able easily scrape the data I needed.
 My second thought was that it was a bit worrying that by only knowing someone's student number you could find out where someone was likely to be.
 Despite this I started thinking of how I could truly automate this.

 EaaS - Exploitation as a Service

 Since it was so easy to access the data I thought it'd be a good idea to make the service available to others.
 Creating a Google Chrome extension would prevent some users from using the service and could make it a little harder to get it in to a user's calendar.
 The calendar would also not automatically update.
 The overall user experience would be worse.

 Look at the state of this place!

 Getting the current weeks timetable is easy, but what about future weeks?
 To figure this out I loaded up my timetable again and changed the value in the "Week beginning" dropdown.